 Travel Through Our Timeline

-Founded 30 years ago to serve what were then the newest players in the property market – pension funds – MacFarlane Partners has built, bought, renovated, managed and sold real estate assets of every major land use for more than 40 institutional clients.
+Founded more than 30 years ago to serve what were then the newest players in the property market – pension funds – MacFarlane Partners has built, bought, renovated, managed and sold real estate assets of every major land use for over 40 institutional clients.

 Working to capitalize on strengthening markets and persevere through downturns, here’s how we have grown from a small, separate-account investment manager focusing on core real estate assets into one of the nation’s leading urban/smart-growth specialists.

 Major Firm Milestones